5x5 storage unit vs 5x10 storage unit

 • Climate Control: If you have temperature-sensitive items, you may need climate-controlled, heated, or air-cooled storage.

-• Drive-up Access: If any of your items are difficult to move, consider renting a unit with drive-up access to make loading and unloading easier.
+• Drive-Up Access: If any of your items are difficult to move, consider renting a unit with drive-up access to make loading and unloading easier.

 Why Rent with Extra Space Storage?